-The current KTM PowerParts for your vehicle can be found on the KTM website.

-International KTM Website: http://www.ktm.com
+The latest news KTM PowerParts on your vehicle can be found on the KTM website.
+International KTM Website: KTM.COM

 3.4 Service

 A prerequisite for perfect operation and prevention of premature wear is that the service, care, and tuning work on the engine and chassis is properly carried out as described in the Owner's Manual.
 An incorrect suspension setting can lead to damage and breakage of chassis components.